ready4-dev/ready4web/content/en/docs/Tutorials/Use-Models/Authoring-Analyses/Commands/index.en.md

 ---
-title: "Authoring scientific manuscripts"
+title: "Commands for using model modules"
-linkTitle: "Reporting"
+linkTitle: "Commands"
-date: "2024-04-17"
+date: "2024-06-11"
-description: "Tools from the ready4show R package support authoring of scientific summaries of analyses with ready4."
+description: "Apply model modules using a simple and consistent syntax."
-weight: 92
+weight: 91
-aliases:
-- /docs/framework/use/authoring-analyses/scientific-summaries
 tags:
 - Programming
 - Programming - literate